Miami Attorney and Lincoln's Beard Brew Rare Beer to Benefit Honor Flight

 |

-Josh Hubner (in the red shirt) and the brew crew from Lincoln's Beard Brewing and M.I.A.
-Beer companies.
+Josh Hubner (in the red shirt) and the brew crews from Lincoln's Beard Brewing and M.I.A.
+Beer Company.

 Photo courtesy of John Falco

-Finding new recipes to brew is a past time for pretty much all zythophiles, including John Falco from Lincoln's Beard Brewing Company, who recently teamed up with local attorney Josh Hubner to put an original Florida style of beer back on tap in Miami's beer scene.
+Finding new recipes to brew is a pastime for pretty much all

-Hubner is part of Lost Lagers, along with his historian and brewer friends Michael Stein and Peter Jones, a Washington D.C. based firm specializing in research on American beers from the Colonial era to pre/post Prohibition.
-Huber says the group discovered a recipe for a Florida cream ale buried in the Library of Congress archives
+Hubner, along with his historian and brewer friends Michael Stein and Peter Jones, is part of Lost Lagers, a Washington, D.C.-based firm specializing in research on American beers from the Colonial era to pre/post-Prohibition.
+Hubner says the group discovered a recipe for a Florida cream ale buried in the Library of Congress archives

-Huber says Lost Lagers came across the recipe from a number of courses, including the Wahl and Henius brewing handbook published in the early 20th century.
-The manual was written by Robert Wahl and Max Henius, two chemists who also founded the Wahl-Henius Institute for Fermentology in Chicago that lasted from 1886 to 1921.
+Hubner says Lost Lagers came across the recipe from a number of courses, including the Wahl and Henius brewing handbook published in the early 20th Century.
+The manual was written by Robert Wahl and Max Henius, two chemists who founded the Wahl-Henius Institute for

 The recipe used a 20 percent corn adjunct (commonly used to supplement the main mash ingredient for quicker production, Hubner says) but Hubner had to adjust the recipe slightly to 15 percent corn and 85 percent barley malt for the brewing system at Lincoln's Beard.

-"We're dealing with realiites of everyone's brewhouse being different," Hubner says.
-"We worred that if we used a little more corn, we would've just gummed up the system completely."
+"We're dealing with realities of everyone's brewhouse being different," Hubner says.
+"We worried that if we used a little more corn, we would've just gummed up the system completely."

 |